sparkle-project/sparkle-project.github.io/documentation/index.md

 ---
 ## Basic Setup

-If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2.0 beta, see [upgrading from previous versions](/documentation/upgrading/).

-Note [sandboxed applications](/documentation/sandboxing) are only supported in Sparkle 2.
+If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2, see [upgrading from previous versions](/documentation/upgrading/).
+[Sandboxed applications](/documentation/sandboxing) are only supported in Sparkle 2.

 ### 1. Add the Sparkle framework to your project